padok-team/Padok-Stack/kubernetes/README.md

 `Helm` will look at you kubectl config and install `Tiller` in the cluster within the `kube-system` namespace.

-TODO: add a command that is closer to what we'll do in production environments

 ## Build Helm-related Kubernetes files

 ### Build the image